OwlGamingCommunity/MTA/README.md

 This repository contains the OwlGaming MTA codebase for Multi Theft Auto.
 The recommended way to deploy the code is using a docker image.

+## Credits

+The code in this repository comes from various sources from probably nearly a decade of development.
+Thank you to everyone who contributed over the years.

 ## Building for release

 - Build the image `docker build -t owlgaming-mta .`